jgndev/jgndev/README.md

 Building Software that solves interesting problems is my dream job.

 I love to learn something new and use my skills to build cool things.
-As a Maker personality type, I am happiest when building and improving things that solve a problem or do something useful.
-I'm currently focused on Data Structures and Algothrims, .NET deep dive and picking up some UI/UX.
+I'm currently focused on Data Structures and Algothrims, .NET and picking up some UI/UX.

 My hot take for 2023 is that either WASM, or AR/VR are the things to be learning 🚀